 Insufficient Sleep among High School Students Associated with a Variety of Health-Risk Behaviors

-Insufficient sleep was associated with the 10 health-risk behaviors examined below:
+Insufficient sleep was associated with the 10 risky behaviors examined below:

-“Many adolescents are not getting the recommended hours of sleep they need on school nights.
-Insufficient sleep is associated with participation in a number of health–risk behaviors including substance use, physical fighting, and serious consideration of suicide attempt,” said Lela McKnight–Eily, PhD, Division of Adult and Community Health.
-“Public health intervention is greatly needed, and the consideration of delayed school start times may hold promise as one effective step in a comprehensive approach to address this problem.”
+Lela McKnight-Eily, PhD, Division of Adult and Community Health says, “Public health intervention is greatly needed, and the consideration of delayed school start times may hold promise as one of the effective steps in a comprehensive approach to address this problem.”